-A negative development in the general economic conditions on the Faroe Islands, such as a downturn in the economy, an increase in unemployment on the Faroe Islands or a reduction in the value of housing and other collateral provided to the Group could have a material adverse effect on the Group's business, results of operations, financial position and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes.
+A negative development in the general economic conditions on the Faroe Islands, such as a downturn in the economy, an increase in unemployment on the Faroe Islands, strikes and lockouts as a result of collective bargaining, reduced personal income levels of the Group's customers (for example due to higher interest rates, surge in food prices and increase in electricity (and other utilities) prices), inflationary pressures, borrowers' reduced ability to repay loans, disruptions in global supply chains, or a reduction in the value of housing and other collateral provided to the Group could have a material adverse effect on the Group's business, results of operations, financial position and/or prospects.
+Ultimately, the combined or individual effect of such events and could cause the Issuer to become unable to pay interest, principal or other amounts on or in connection with the Notes, potentially resulting in a depreciation in the market price of the Notes and investors losing all or part of their investment.

-2.1.2 Credit risk related to borrowers, counterparties and customers of the Group may have an adverse effect on the Group's business, results of operations, financial position and/or prospects
+2.1.2 Credit risk related to borrowers, counterparties and customers of the Group

 Credit risk is the risk of loss that the Group may incur as a result of borrowers or other counterparties of the Group defaulting on their payment obligations, including the risks attaching to the Group's customers having financial difficulties, risks relating to large exposures and concentration risks that may occur in relation to the Group's business and risks attaching to granted, unutilised credit lines that may be provided by the Group.
 Credit risk is also the risk that the Group may be unable to assess the credit risk of potential borrowers or other counterparties and may provide loans and advances to customers that increase the Group's credit risk exposure more than intended.
 Credit risk is an inherent part of the Group's business.
 Ordinary credit risk arises from the Issuer's loan portfolio and from credit lines and guarantees.
+The loan portfolio consists of 45 per cent to the private sector, 47 per cent to the corporate sector and 8 per cent to the public sector.
+The Group has a strong loan-tovalue for housing loans.
+92 per cent of total housing loans are below a loan-to-value of 80 per cent and 65 per cent of total housing loans are below 40 per cent of loan-to-value.
 Furthermore, credit risk also includes settlement and counterparty risks.
 Settlement risk is the risk arising when payments are settled, for instance payments for currency transactions and trading in financial instruments, including derivatives.
 The risk arises when the Issuer transfers payments before it has attained full assurance that the counterparty has met all its obligations.
 Counterparty risk is the risk of loss as a result of a customer's default of OTC derivatives and securities financing instruments.
 Credit risk also arises from credit investments in the Group in, for example, senior bonds of other highly rated financial institutions.
 Market-related counterparty credit risk arises from financial instruments including fixed income, equity and other investments that the Group owns or is in another way exposed to.